 The term ‘mandate’ is used quite frequently in conjunction with open access.
-The term is actually applied rather broadly, covering a range of policies, both binding and non-binding.
+The term is actually applied rather broadly.‘Mandate’ covers a range of policies, both binding and non-binding.
 Along with these examples, you can explore hundreds of open access mandates in the ROARMAP database.

-- In 2009, the United States National Institutes of Health began requiring that all publications based on NIH-funded research be deposited in PubMed Central, a freely accessible repository, within 12 months of publication.
+- In 2009, the United States National Institutes of Health required that all publications based on NIH-funded research be deposited in PubMed Central, a freely accessible repository, within 12 months of publication.
 In this case, grant funding can be withheld if researchers do not comply.

 - Several universities, such as Duke University and the University of Cambridge, have enacted policies that commit their faculty to make their work open access.
-However, these university policies are typically only a guideline; they frequently include waiver options or language making them non-binding.
-While not fitting the true meaning of a 'mandate,' these policies are nevertheless often mentioned alongside funder mandates.
+However, these university policies are typically only a guideline.
+They frequently include waiver options or language making them non-binding.
+While not fitting the true meaning of a 'mandate,' these policies are often mentioned alongside funder mandates.

 As an example of an initiative with potentially far-reaching implications for worldwide research, the European Union recently announced a goal of having all scientific papers freely accessible by 2020.
 While this new resolution is not law, it is still likely to shape policy in member nations, leading them to follow the example set by the Dutch government.

 The announcement is made even stronger when considered in conjunction with the powerful investment to be made as part of Horizon 2020, the EU’s new plan to provide almost €80 billion toward research and innovation through the year 2020.
 This new, simplified flow of research funding for European scientists seeks to boost research output, while at the same time requiring that research it supports be made open access.

 Interested in funding from Horizon 2020?

 If you are an researcher in the EU, and you are interested in applying for funding from the Horizon 2020 program, here are helpful links with more information.

 How do initiatives like Horizon 2020 affect research authors?